 You can reprogram the right-click, scroll click, and the two side buttons on this mouse.
 There's a power/connection button on the underside of the mouse.

 This mouse has superb click latency performance that delivers a very responsive experience suitable for gaming in any genre.
-We performed this test at a polling rate of 2000Hz and with Button Response Optimization disabled.
+We performed this test at its maximum polling rate and with Button Response Optimization disabled.

 Button Response Optimization is a software setting that adds debounce delay to prevent slam clicks.
 We ran an additional test to see how much click latency it adds and found that it increased it to 17.5ms.
 Here is the graph of our results.

 This mouse has remarkable CPI performance overall.
-The physical movements you make with your mouse translate extremely closely to your cursor movements on-screen.
+The physical movements you make with it translate extremely closely to your cursor movements on the screen.

 This mouse has excellent sensor latency performance overall.
 It reacts quickly to your movements, and you won't notice any delay, making it suitable for casual and competitive play.
-We tested this mouse at a polling rate of 2000Hz.
+We tested this mouse at its maximum polling rate.

-The Corsair M75's available polling rate settings are 125Hz, 250Hz, 500Hz, 1000Hz, and 2000Hz.
+The Corsair M75's available polling rate settings are 125Hz, 250Hz, 500Hz, and 1000Hz.
 An LED below the left-and right-click buttons indicates your current CPI setting.
 Unfortunately, there isn't a dedicated button that cycles through CPI settings, so you must manually change your CPI mode using the companion software.

 The Corsair M75 AIR has a rubberized scroll wheel with fine grooves for added grip.
 Scrolling is precise, with smooth but noticeable step increments.
 There's an audible noise when you scroll quickly, but it still operates quietly overall.